Capsar/DL-GenISP/README.md

 # Reproduction of GenISP: Generalizing Image Signal Processing for Low-Light Object Detection
 ## Reproduced by: Caspar Meijer, Taichi Uno & Davis Sterns
+The implementation is from scratch, without a prior codebase to base the logic on.
+Everything is interpreted from the paper.
 ## Introduction

 Object detection is a fundamental task in computer vision with many practical applications.
 Although the object detection has been considered practically solved, it remains challenging in low-light conditions [[1](#mpouziotas2022)].